 The people who were sent were not the average rank and file; they were leaders of their respective Tribes – senior members in the camp.
 The Zohar says that what motivated them to exaggerate was the fear of losing their positions and office on entry into Israel.
 The perceived threat distorted their perception of Israel, and everything they saw was cast under a negative shadow.

-This Zohar leads us to a difficult question.
-We read in Parshas Behaloscha that when Eldad and Medad started prophesying, Yehoshua exclaimed that they should be imprisoned – he was distraught at the mere suggestion that he was worthy enough of being the leader.
+This poses a difficulty.
+Note that when Eldad and Medad started prophesying that Yehoshua would take up the leadership, Yehoshua exclaimed that they should be imprisoned – he was furious at the mere suggestion that he would become leader.